Article | Last updated: 13/06/2018 | Ministry of Culture and Equality

-In the current funding period a total of 26 million EUR are provided to cultural diversity and exchange programmes with Bulgaria, the Czech Republic, Hungary, Latvia, Lithuania, Poland, Portugal, Romania, the Slovak Republic and Spain.
-A large number of projects funded by these programmes are implemented in cooperation between Norwegian and foreign cultural actors.
-Arts Council Norway cooperates with authorities in the beneficiary states on the development and implementation of several of these programmes.
-The Arts Council is the national contact point for these programmes and provides guidance and information to Norwegian and foreign cultural actors on how to find suitable partner institutions.
-The EEA Grants also fund a number of material cultural heritage programmes, typically dedicated to the renovation and revitalisation of historical buildings.
+In the current funding period more than 177 million EUR are provided to cultural entrepreneurship, cultural heritage and cultural cooperation programmes with Bulgaria, the Czech Republic, Latvia, Lithuania, Poland, Portugal, Romania and Slovakia.
+Several projects funded by these programmes will be implemented in cooperation between Norwegian and foreign cultural actors.
+Arts and Culture Norway cooperates with authorities in the beneficiary states on the development and implementation of several of these programmes.
+The Arts and Culture Norway is the national contact point for these programmes and provides guidance and information to Norwegian and foreign cultural actors on how to find suitable partner institutions.
+The EEA Grants also fund projects in the field of tangible cultural heritage such as e.g. the renovation and revitalisation of historical buildings.
 The Norwegian Directorate of Cultural Heritage is the national contact point for these programs.

 The Creative Europe programme (2014-2020)

 The EEA Agreement incorporated culture as an area of cooperation outside of the four freedoms in 1995, and Norway has participated in the EU’s culture and media programmes since 1996.
-Arts Council Norway is the national Creative Europe Desk – in close cooperation with the Norwegian Film Institute.
+Arts and Culture Norway is the national Creative Europe Desk – in close cooperation with the Norwegian Film Institute.

 Europeana and CEF Digital

 Norway participates in Europeana through the EU’s Connecting Europe Facility – Digital programme.
-4 % of the total Europeana content originates from Norway.
-Arts Council Norway is the national aggregator for Norwegian content.
+8,4 procent of the total Europeana content originates from Norway.
+Arts and Culture Norway is the national aggregator for Norwegian content.

 The Council of Europe